Choosing Between an Orangery and an Extension: What's Best for Your Home?

 Ensure Proper Insulation: Maintaining proper insulation in an extension optimises energy efficiency and regulates indoor temperatures year-round.
 Regularly inspect insulation around walls, windows, and roofs to prevent heat loss and reduce energy costs.

-Transform your home with a space that's truly your own, whether you're considering an orangery, extension, or conservatory.
-Understanding the conservatory vs orangery difference is essential in making the right choice for your needs, as well as understanding the difference between these options.
-With MyBuilder, you can easily find skilled tradespeople to bring your vision to life.
-Post your job today to connect with experienced tradespersons and receive competitive quotes tailored to your needs.
+Transform your home with a space that’s truly your own, whether you’re considering an orangery, extension, or conservatory.
+Understanding the conservatory vs orangery difference is essential in making the right choice for your needs.
+With MyBuilder, you can easily find professional tradespeople to bring your vision to life.
+Post your job today to connect with available tradespeople and receive competitive quotes tailored to your requirements.

 It depends on the size and location of the project.
 Smaller orangeries and extensions may fall under permitted development and not require planning permission, but larger projects or those affecting the appearance of the building may need approval.
 It’s always best to check with your local planning authority before starting any construction.